c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

   1) Package maintainers
   2) Package users

-???
+Package maintainers don't actually use the macro in the sense that they don't actually execute it - they simly reference it within their package's ```configure.ac``` file.

-In some ways, the Package maintainers use the macro in a more direct sense.
-Afterall, they are the ones ???
+On the other hand, Package users do actually use the macro in the sense that was stated previously.
+When the run a package's configure script, they will execute the code that forms the macro.

 ## 3) Package maintainers : The people who reference this macro.